VictorMakarov1/Veda/README.md

 1. 0_root.v - elementary mathematical logic and set theory;
 2. 1_group.v - the basics of group theory, including the isomorphism theorems;
 3. 2_altg.v - the basics of the permutation theory, necessary for defining the alternating group;
-4. Install_Veda22.txt - detailed instructions on how to install Veda22;
+4. 1_learn.v - propositional logic;
-5. Newveda_C4.zip - the source code (cpp- and h-files) for Veda6;
+5. Install_Veda22.txt - detailed instructions on how to install Veda22;
-6. V6_short.pdf - a short description of the V language;
+6. Newveda_C4.zip - the source code (cpp- and h-files) for Veda6;
-7. Veda.rar - see Install_Veda22.txt;
+7. V6_short.pdf - a short description of the V language;
-8. Veda22Setup.exe - the setup program for installing Veda22;
+8. Veda.rar - see Install_Veda22.txt;
-9. Veda22_cpp_h.rar - the source code (cpp- and h-files) for Veda22.
+9. Veda22Setup.exe - the setup program for installing Veda22;
-10.
+10. Veda22_cpp_h.rar - the source code (cpp- and h-files) for Veda22.